infonl/dimpact-zaakafhandelcomponent/docs/solution-architecture/observabilityArchitecture.md

 ```

-The following components are part of the ZAC IAM architecture:
+The following components are part of the ZAC Observability architecture:

 | Component                                                   | Description                                                     | ZAC usage                                                                                                           |
 |-------------------------------------------------------------|-----------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|